scenarioo/scenarioo-format/format.md

 Entity Type | Contained in | Description :---|:---|:---
+[Labels](#Labels) | Use Case, Scenario, Step, Page | Some important scenarioo entity objects have the ability to get labels attached.
+Labels are an array of special label strings.
+Each label string is a unique keyword to mark an object with a label.
+Labels can be searched for in the Scenarioo Viewer and can even be used in URLs or in the UI as filter criterias in some places.
 [Properties](#Properties) | All Entities: Branch, Build, Use Case, Scenario, Step, Page, DocuObject | Every entity object in the scenario documentation model can have arbitrary additional properties, which are application specific attributes to add to those objects (basically key-value-pairs).
 Properties are stored as arrays of `DocuObject`.
 Each property must have a required unique `labelKey` representing the name of that property.
 [Sections](#Sections) | Use Case, Scenario, Step | Most important objects in a scenarioo documentation can become more big and more complex and therefore even have the ability to group additional documentation data in so called `sections`.
 Every section is again a `DocuObject`.
 The required `labelKey` of each section is the title of the collapsable section inside which this data will be visualized in the documentation.
 [Items](#Items) | DocuObject | A generic docu object can even have more related objects as so called `items`.
 Items is just an array of related `DocuObject`.
 Each entry can have an optional `labelKey` which represents the label of the relation.
 Items are important to build `DocuObject` data structures like lists or trees in your documentation data.
 Like that your own application specific objects can have other related items, just like the scenarioo entities, e.g. like a use case that has scenarios as related items.
 [DocuObject](#DocuObject) | Properties, Sections or Items | You can describe arbitrary application specific documentation data as generic DocuObjects.
 A docu object can be just a simple string `value` to display in the documentation, or it can even have a `type` to group documenation objects of same type and make them more easily navigatable in the documentation (e.g. navigate through all tests refering to the same object of a specific `id` and `type`).
-A `DocuObject` can again have nested `Properties` or `Items` to describe more complex objects and data structures.
+A `DocuObject` can again have nested `DocuObject` objects inside their `Properties` or `Items` to describe more complex objects and data structures.
-[Labels](#Labels) | Use Case, Scenario, Step, Page | Some important scenarioo entity objects have the ability to get labels attached.
-Labels are an array of special label strings.
-Each label string is a unique keyword to mark an object with a label.
-Labels can be searched for in the Scenarioo Viewer and can even be used in URLs or in the UI as filter criterias in some places.

 ##File System Structure